 |State final demand |

 |(a) Australia estimates relate to Domestic final demand. |

-- Australia's domestic final demand increased 0.1%.
-Government final consumption expenditure was the largest contributor to growth driven by national non-defence.
-Household final consumption expenditure rose modestly.
-Private gross fixed capital formation detracted from growth, with falls in dwelling investment and ownership transfer costs.
+- Australia's domestic final demand increased 0.3% in the December quarter 2018.
+Final consumption expenditure was the largest contributor to growth driven by national non-defence consumption expenditure while household final consumption expenditure rose in all states and territories except the Northern Territory.
+Private gross fixed capital formation detracted from growth nationally, with total dwellings falling 3.4%.

 Quarterly Volume measures: